-- 1. Your South Plains College email address is the only appropriate method by which to send college-related information.
-Emails sent to the department of Nursing, to faculty, staff, and administrators from personal accounts such as Gmail, Yahoo, and Hotmail may not be answered. - 2.
-The student should address emails to faculty members, staff, administration, and fellow students with "Dear [Name]" or "Hello [Name]."
-Emails are professional pieces of correspondence; informal language is not appropriate.
-When addressing e-mails, proper titles (Professor, Dr. Mr. or Mrs. etc.) should be used. - 3.
-All emails should be responded to within 24-48 business hours.
-If this is not possible, an automatic response should be created letting the sender know that his/her email will be answered at the earliest opportunity. - 4.
-The content within an email is discoverable by law, and as such, correspondence should remain both professional and pertinent to the topic at hand, this also includes information shared on social network sites.
+- 1. Your South Plains College e-mail address is the only appropriate method by which to send college-related information.
+E-mails sent to the department of Nursing, to faculty, staff, and administrators from personal accounts such as Gmail, Yahoo, and Hotmail may not be answered. - 2.
+The student should address e-mails to faculty members, staff, administration, and fellow students with "Dear [Name]" or "Hello [Name]".
+E-mails are professional pieces of correspondence; informal language is not appropriate.
+When addressing e-mails, proper titles (Professor, Dr., Mr., or Mrs., etc.) should be used. - 3.
+All e-mails should be responded to within 24-48 business hours.
+If this is not possible, an automatic response should be created letting the sender know that his/her e-mail will be answered at the earliest opportunity. - 4.
+The content within an e-mail is discoverable by law, and, as such, correspondence should remain both professional and pertinent to the topic at hand including information shared on social network sites.
 A social network site is a public forum. - 5.
-It is considered shouting when a message is in all capital letters. - 6.
-Students should review emails for grammar, spelling, punctuation, and tone before sending them. - 7.
-The student should not use the "Reply All" function unless necessary to do so.
+It is considered shouting a message is in all capital letters. - 6.
+Students should review e-mails for grammar, spelling, punctuation, and tone before sending them. - 7.
+The student should not use "Reply all" function unless necessary to do so.
 Using it sparingly will import more meaning to the message when it is implemented. - 8.
-Go to these websites for further information on email etiquette: http://office.microsoft.com/en-us/outlook-help/12-tips-for-better-e-mail-etiquetteHA001205410.aspx
+Go to these websites for further information on e-mail etiquette: How to keep your communications professional (myamericannurse.com); Nursing Email Etiquette | NSNU